24 Jun 2025

 • The Isle of Man Access to Health Records and Reports Act 1993 (as applicable) which gives consent for the insurer to apply for a medical report for insurance purposes.

-When you apply for insurance you will be asked to give your consent for Legal & General to request a medical report from your doctor.
-Part of this consent allows you to tell us that you would like to see a copy of the report before it is sent from your doctor to Legal & General.
-If a medical report is requested, you will be notified, and you will then have 21 days to arrange to see the report with your doctor.
+When you give consent, you’re entitled to tell us that you would like to see a copy of the report before it’s sent from your doctor to L&G. If a medical report is requested, you will be notified, and you will then have 21 days to arrange to see the report with your doctor.
+If you don’t wish to read it, your doctor can forward this straight to us.

 The medical report may request information on the following: